Ai Accountant

 1. AI Accountant

-AI Accountant is purpose built for India, it natively parses Indian bank formats, provides comprehensive trails for every transaction and change, and integrates with Tally and Zoho Books.
+AI Accountant is purpose built for India.
+It natively parses Indian bank formats, provides comprehensive trails for every transaction and change, and integrates with Tally and Zoho Books.
 It is ISO 27001 and SOC 2 Type II certified, and aligns with MCA requirements.

 2. QuickBooks India